Hydrocodone and IbuprofenPronunciation

 Fluid retention and edema have been observed in some patients taking NSAIDs.
 Hydrocodone bitartrate and ibuprofen tablets should be used with caution in patients with fluid retention or heart failure.

-Hydrocodone bitartrate and ibuprofen tablets contain hydrocodone an opioid agonist, and is a Schedule III controlled substance.
+Hydrocodone bitartrate and ibuprofen tablets contain hydrocodone, an opioid agonist, and is a Schedule II controlled substance.
 Opioid agonists have the potential for being abused and are sought by abusers and people with addiction disorders, and are subject to diversion.

 Hydrocodone bitartrate and ibuprofen tablets can be abused in a manner similar to other opioid agonists, legal or illicit.
 This should be considered when prescribing or dispensing hydrocodone bitartrate and ibuprofen tablets in situations where the physician or pharmacist is concerned about an increased risk of misuse, abuse or diversion (see DRUG ABUSE AND DEPENDENCE).